detaoin/sql2http/README.md

 If the requested URL has no file extension, it defaults to using the `.html` template.

+### Config: SQL query parameters

+In the SQL queries (of the configuration file) can use parameters (e.g. `:name`) to interpolate the query with request specific values.

+For example, the following page specification in the config file (yaml for this example):

+	- pattern: /name/:id
+	  method: GET
+	  queries:
+	    found: SELECT * FROM test WHERE num = :id
+	    form: SELECT :s

+If a GET request is done for path `/name/5.html?s=something`, then the first query _found_ will use `5` in the `WHERE` clause, and the _form_ query will return `something`.

+The colon parameters are taken from the URL pattern first, then if not found there from the url-encoded form data and POST data (in case of POST requests).

+### Config: templates

+By default, the template used to render the `Result` struct is chosen using the request path extension as key, falling back to `.html` of no extension is specified.

+However, first if there exists a file under `s2h.template/` having the same relative path (except for extension) as the URL pattern which matches a request, then that specific template is used.

+For example, if a request matches pattern `/name/:id`, then depending on the file extension, one of these templates is used instead of the default:

+- `s2h.template/name/:id.html` if the request ends in `.html` or no extension,
+- `s2h.template/name/:id.tex` if the request ends in `.tex`

 cgo or no cgo?
 --------------